-The Company is also exposed to exchange rate fluctuations.
-Fluctuations in the exchange rate between the Peso and the U.S. dollar could have an adverse effect on the results of its operations and its financial condition.
+• Foreign Exchange Rate risks.
+The Company is exposed to exchange rate fluctuations.
+Fluctuations in the exchange rate between the Peso and the U.S. dollar could affect its revenues and financial condition.

+• New tax regulations.
 The new tax law provides a risk of lower net income.

-Changes in interest rates for bank loans with floating interest rates could increase the interest expenses paid by the Company.
+• Changes in interest rates for bank loans with floating interest rates could increase the interest expenses paid by the Company. in the future are managed through the following: